ritaturk/xenko-docs/manual/getting-started/create-project.md

 ## Create a new game project

-This section shows you how to create a new game project by using the 'New Game' template.
-Basic elements like a skybox, ground, light, camera and a sphere are automatically added to the project to help you get started.
+By using the 'New Game' template, basic elements like a skybox, ground, light, camera and a sphere are automatically added to the project to help you get started.

  1. Open **New/open project** window, and then select **New Game**.

-	The right side of the **New/open project** window, displays a summary of the selected project along with a preview.
 	In the bottom part of the window, the name and location of the project can be specified.

  2. Click **Select**.